ibm-cloud-architecture/ibm-cloud-stencils/README.md

 Create IBM Diagrams with IBM Stencils using enterprise diagram tools.

 <b><i>Note: This ibm1 icons github is being deprecated for enterprise diagram tools supported for ibm1 diagrams, and replaced with [ibm2 icons github](https://github.com/IBM-Cloud/architecture-icons) for enterprise diagram tools supported for ibm2 diagrams.
-The tool [ibmdiagrams](https://github.com/ibm/ibmdiagrams) is available for ibm2 diagrams if interested in diagram as code with Python.</i></b>
+The tool [ibmdiagrams](https://github.com/ibm/ibmdiagrams) is available for ibm2 diagrams if interested in diagram as code.</i></b>

 ## IBM v1 Stencils